 The living area battery is discharged by the closed circuit current which some electrical appliances continuously require.
-When the battery cut-off switch is switched off, the charging condition of the living area battery can drop to approx. 40 to $80\,\%$ .
+When the battery cut-off switch is switched off, the charging condition of the living area battery can drop to approx. 40 to 80 %.

 - ➤ Total discharge damages the battery.
-The consequence may be deformation, heat development, and damage due to scorching.
+The consequence may be deformation, heat development, and damage due to scorching. - Recharge battery in good time.